 Best Isle of Wight beach for wheelchair access

-If you are a wheelchair user, or you are planning day trips with a wheelchair user then you'll know that even minor obstacles can scupper the day.
-Ventnor is one of the most accessible spots we've found.
+Ventnor is another of the more accessible spots we've found.
 There is usually space in the car park at the end of the Esplanade (the Haven Fishery end rather than the Spyglass end), there's a disabled toilet, there are plenty of places to admire the view and at least one of the cafes is accessible (we have used Besty and Spinky's but I think others are accessible).

 They are free to use but you have to pay a £20 deposit, and you can't book them.
 That means there's a risk that a German wheelchair user will turn up at 6am and put their towels on them.